-Provided that where a driveway adjacent to a fence which abuts a municipal sidewalk, the owner shall ensure that there is 5 metre (16 feet) daylighting triangle.
+Provided that where a driveway adjacent to a fence that abuts a municipal sidewalk, the owner shall ensure that there is 5 metre (16 feet) daylighting triangle.
 A daylight triangle means a triangular area of land on a corner lot, free of buildings or structures, formed by measuring from the point of intersection of the street lines, the distance required by this bylaw, along each such street line and joining such points with a straight line.
 A street line is defined as the boundary between a public or private street and a lot.
 Privacy screens in residential zones shall not be closer to a lot line or street line than a deck would be permitted to be located pursuant to the Zoning By-law.

 What is a privacy screen and what are the height restrictions?

 A privacy screen is a type of fence that can be a maximum height of 3 metres (9 feet, 10 inches), provided that it is placed at least 1.2 metres (4 feet) from any side or rear lot line and at least 4.5 metres (14 feet, 9 inches) from a front lot line.
-Any one individual section of the screen shall not be more that 9 metres (29 feet, 6 inches) in length and the total length of the screen cannot exceed 12 metres (39 feet, 4 inches) in length.
+Anyone individual section of the screen shall not be more than 9 metres (29 feet, 6 inches) in length and the total length of the screen cannot exceed 12 metres (39 feet, 4 inches) in length.
 To learn more about Privacy Screens, consult the By-law.

 When can I build my new fence?

-Homeowners should not install any landscaping or construct any structures which may alter the grading and/or drainage to their lot or neighbouring lots, until the grading has been completed by the developer and certified by the consulting engineer.
+Homeowners should not install any landscaping or construct any structures which may alter the grading and/or drainage to their lot or neighbouring lots until the grading has been completed by the developer and certified by the consulting engineer.
 This is to ensure the builder can perform work to complete grading and finish works within the subdivision.
 If you build a fence before the consulting engineer has approved the grading, your builder may ask you to remove the fence.
-And remember, always call before you dig to ensure the installation of a fence will not impact the underground infastructure, by calling 1-800-400-2255.
+And remember, always call before you dig to ensure the installation of a fence will not impact the underground infrastructure, by calling 1-800-400-2255.